 Data Protection guidance

-Follow these straightforward steps to keep data safe
+You’ll need to follow these straightforward steps in order to keep data safe.

 1. Ask whether people want to receive emails and phone calls about Christian Aid.